Manningtree High School - The Early Years

 Buses transported many of the children from outlying districts to the new school.
 These included over the years, Cooksons (Brothers Doug and Cecil drove the buses), Cedrics, Beestons, Vines, Bests and Partridge buses.

-Childhood illnesses no longer prevalent today, such as scarlet fever and infantile paralysis, caused a number of periods of short term whole school closure during the late 1930's.
+Childhood illnesses no longer prevalent today, such as scarlet fever and infantile paralysis (Polio), caused a number of periods of short term whole school closure during the late 1930's.

 At the start of September 1939 and following the announcement of the outbreak of the Second World War, the school was closed for one week.
 Air raid precautions were agreed, resulting in offset brick blast walls being built at all of the door openings and windows along the main lower corridor of the school.
 Shelter was provided for fifty children in each of the blast wall sections.
 The upper corridor cupboards were used for the storage of tinned food.